For fws, "sustainability" involves these four areas:

 By their very nature, most children's villages ensure they bring benefit to society – kids off the street is generally a good thing.
-That said, fws children's villages will go the extra mile, through their "social learning" program to ensure Kesho kids are well-adjusted and skilled socially to prosper in the world they must enter.
+That said, fws children's villages go the extra mile, through "social learning" programs to ensure Kesho kids are well-adjusted and skilled socially to prosper in the world they must enter.

 Furthermore, our "interactive education" program engenders Kesho kids with the ability to earn a living (whether they excel at school due to the boost our learning programs give them, or whether they opt to pursue the eco-friendly agricultural practices we've taught).
 And of course, there's the fact that all fws children's villages employ local staff wherever possible.

 In the design of all of our children's villages, we follow international eco-tourism guidelines with regard to ecological sustainability.
 These procedures ensure our children's villages don't impact negatively on the environment around them.